Having abstained from sex while dating, (for almost eight years), I think I dare to share with you what worked for me, for us.

 The problem is often that many believe that sexual urges aren’t that part of our lives where we should cry out for help.
 Or many of us are looking to pray lengthy prayers thinking that’s what God honours.
 Some other times, we think that praying to defeat sexual urges isn’t a logical step.
 But if you don’t expect to be helped, God can’t help you either.
 The Bible says, let not a double-minded man think he’d receive anything from the Lord.

 7. Try to avoid other sexual acts that could lead to sex – Kissing.
 Smooching.
-Fingering. etc. Rather than actually demonstrate our sexual urges, we spoke them out often.
+Fingering. etc. Rather than demonstrate our sexual urges, we spoke them out often.
 That helped a lot because we were only free to talk about our urges but never to demonstrate it to either of us.

-For instance, rather than actually kiss and smooch, we’d say things like, ‘I really feel like kissing you.’
+For instance, rather than kiss and smooch, we’d say things like, ‘I feel like kissing you.’
 ‘What does it feel to even give a blow job?’
 I asked him this when I read about blow jobs.
 Lol.